What Is Cross-Linking?

 What is the purpose of cross-linking?

-The last two of years has seen a marked increase in the prominence of corneal collagen cross-linking as a treatment strategy for progressive Keratoconus.
+The last two years have seen a marked increase in the prominence of corneal collagen cross-linking as a treatment strategy for progressive Keratoconus.
 This interest has arisen from a body of evidence documenting the biomechanical and cellular changes induced by cross-linking.
 The findings of this research provide a rationale for its use in Keratoconus to retard the progression of this common disease.
 A rapidly growing number of clinical reports suggest a consistent stabilizing effect of cross-linking along with a variable improvement in corneal shape and visual function in some patients.
 As a first-line treatment the greatest aim of cross-linking is to reduce and stop Keratoconus in the early phase of the condition, and to treat the progressive vision loss that occurs which can lead to corneal transplantation.